 See additional funding opportunities in the "Asia, Australia and Latin America" tab of the External Funding Opportunities section below!

 - E. Catherine Barclay Award - an award of $7,500 granted to an outstanding full-time student registered in any faculty at the University of Calgary wishing to pursue studies in France through an official exchange program, for two semesters.
 Award holders must select courses in which the language of instruction is French.
 The selection criteria are: academic merit, solid command of oral and written French, and extra-curricular activities exhibiting concern for others.
-The application for the 2018-2019 is available here.
+The application for the 2021/22 award is available here.
 The deadline for applications is March 1.

 See additional funding opportunities in the "Europe" tab of the External Funding Opportunities section below!
 Additional University-specific awards can be found on our individual program pages for our university partners in France, such as the University of Tours, Université Claude Bernard, etc.